open-spaced-repetition/fsrs4anki/README.md

 Let's now discuss both of these steps in detail.

-### Step 1: Enabling the FSRS Scheduler
+## Step 1: Enabling the FSRS Scheduler

-#### 1.1 Enable Anki's V3 Scheduler
+### 1.1 Enable Anki's V3 Scheduler

 Go to Tools > Preferences > Review > Enable V3 Scheduler.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/8f91fba8-9b8b-405c-8aa9-42123ba5faeb)

-#### 1.2 Paste FSRS Scheduler Code
+### 1.2 Paste FSRS Scheduler Code

 - Go to the following page and copy all of the code.: https://github.com/open-spaced-repetition/fsrs4anki/blob/main/fsrs4anki_scheduler.js
 - In Anki, open the deck options of any deck (it doesn’t matter which deck).
 Find the Advanced Settings column, and paste the code you copied into the Custom Scheduling field:

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/5c292f91-8845-4f8c-ac42-55f9a0f2946e)

+- Ensure that the learning and re-learning steps are not longer than 1 day in any deck that you want to use with FSRS.
+Other settings, such as “Graduating interval” and “Easy interval”, don’t matter.
+For more details about which Anki settings matter and which are obsolete, see the [FAQs](https://github.com/open-spaced-repetition/fsrs4anki/wiki/FAQ).

-Ideally, the FSRS4Anki Scheduler should be now active.
+After you perform the above steps, the FSRS4Anki Scheduler should ideally be active.
 If you want to confirm this, you can change this part of the code:

 ```javascript
 const display_memory_state = false;